Aakash-Dogra/Mortality-Rate-Analysis-US/README.md

 ## Results

-For the first hypothesis, our analysis is as follows:
+For the first hypothesis, the analysis is as follows:

 • It is clear that the states with higher mortality rate have a higher black and Hispanic population whereas the states with lower death percentage have higher white and other race population.

 • It is clear from the graph that poverty ratio is generally random for all the races in all the counties.

 • However, as the population of white people is generally greater than other races population, poverty in white people is slightly greater than the other population.

 • According to the analysis based on states, it is clear that poverty ratio is generally higher in states with the more white population.

 It can be clearly seen that the mortality rate among the different races or ethnic groups are disturbingly varying due to various factors involved and can be concluded that the hypothesis holds true.

-For the second hypothesis, our analysis is as follows:
+For the second hypothesis, the analysis is as follows:

 • It can be observed that the mortality rates due to birth defects are higher and can be observed to be higher for White in every county.

 • In addition to this, we can see that the AQI i.e Air quality index is a major contributing factor in understanding the trend in cases of lung cancer among the people in different counties.

 • The higher AQI value corresponds to the total number of unhealthy days in that particular county.

 • Also, higher value of factors such as particles per million for toxic checmicals and AQI both contribute majorly towards increaase mortality rate due to different types of cancer, namely Lung, colon, breast,etc.

 • Also,a trend in the deaths due to unhealthy lifestyle choices has been a contributing factor in increasing mortality rates in different states.

 In all, it can be concluded that the second hypothses holds true for all the factors stated above.

 For the third hypothesis, our analysis is as follows:

 • In some cases, the mortality rate is higher in places where the poverty index is higher and lower in the states where the poverty index is lower.
 However, after in-depth analysis of the result, we found out that this trend is notconsistent throughout the resultant data.

 • Also in addition to this we assumed that the mortality rate depends directly on various risk factors like obesity , diabetes, smoking, etc.

 • The analysis based on other risk factors also shows that the trend is not consistent throughout the data.

 We can say that this hypothesis holds true only to the higher values(based on sorting done) and then becomes inconsistent as we progress through the data.